Institute for Advanced Professional Studies

-Numerous applications create a backup copy of the existing file, prior to saving a newer version.
-The existing file, e.g. "file.html", is preserved with a new name, such as "file.html.bak" and "file.html.old".
+Numerous applications, e.g., text editors, create a backup copy of an existing file before saving the modified version.
+The current file, e.g., "datafile.html", is preserved with a new name, such as "datafile.html.bak" and "datafile.html.old".
 There is no standard naming convention for backup files; you have to know the backup designation your application uses.

 Information you want to delete may also be contained in backup files in the cloud or storage media, recycle bins, and in free space on a drive.
 It is difficult to know what to look for, and where to find every instance of the data you want to remove.
 Different files, with the same filename, can coexist on a computer, as long as the files are in separate folders.

 If you want to delete all versions of a specific file (with certainty), you need to know a lot about the operating system and application that created the file.